Vladutchi/spring-boot-project/README.md

 ### 5. Edit Project
 ![Edit Project](screenshots/project-form-edit.png)

-The edit functionality utilizes the same form as creation but pre-fills it with existing details for both projects and tasks, enabling users to update information effortlessly.
+The edit functionality utilizes the same form as creation but pre-fills it with existing details for both projects and tasks.

 ---

 ### 6. Task List
 ![Task List](screenshots/task-list.png)

-Opening a project provides a detailed view that displays all associated tasks with their statuses (ongoing or completed).
-This view enables users to efficiently manage tasks by adding, updating, or marking them as completed.
+Opening a project provides a detailed view that displays all associated tasks and their respective status (ongoing or completed).
+This view enables users to manage tasks by adding, updating, or marking them as complete.
 Additionally, for owned projects, users have the option to add or remove collaborators.

 ---